AI Use Cases/Software

 Automated Workflow Execution

-Day-to-day, your IT team stops spending 40% of time on patch triage.
+Day-to-day, patch triage stops eating your IT team's week.
 Instead of manually reviewing vulnerability feeds, cross-referencing them against your asset inventory, and negotiating deployment windows with engineering, the AI system surfaces a prioritized patch queue with recommended deployment timing and predicted blast radius.
 Security engineers review and approve patches in minutes, not hours.
 The system then executes deployments, monitors rollout health in real-time, and automatically rolls back if error rates spike - all without waking on-call engineers at 2 AM.
 This is a systems-level fix because it eliminates the coordination tax that generic tools can't address.
 Patch management isn't a scanning problem - it's an orchestration problem.
 The AI learns your historical incident patterns, your deployment velocity, and your risk tolerance, then automates decisions that previously required tribal knowledge held by your most senior engineers.

 How It Works